hashicorp/nomad/website/source/docs/drivers/java.html.md

 * `args` - (Optional) A list of arguments to the `java` command.

-* `jvm_options` - (Optional) JVM options to be passed while invoking java.
+* `jvm_options` - (Optional) A list of JVM options to be passed while invoking java.
 These options are passed not validated in any way in Nomad.

 ## Client Requirements